hellopaywaz/paywaz-license/README.md

 # paywaz-license

 A central repository containing the licensing terms for the Paywaz public projects.
 This repo holds the official license(s) under which Paywaz’s API, SDKs, documentation, samples, and other related repositories are distributed.

+The full license text lives in [`LICENSE.md`](./LICENSE.md).

 ---